freeCodeCamp/freeCodeCamp/guide/english/html/tutorials/how-to-insert-spacing-in-text-using-html-and-css/index.md

 ---
-title: How to Insert Spaces or Tabs in Text Using HTML and CSS
+title: How to Insert Spacing in Text Using HTML and CSS
 ---
-## How to Insert Spaces or Tabs in Text Using HTML and CSS
+## How to Insert Spacing in Text Using HTML and CSS

 There are a multitude of ways to insert spaces using html.
 For simplicity sake we will go over a couple of these.